elegoupil/graveler/README.md

    ├── foo.Rproj
    ├── .Rbuildignore
    └── NAMESPACE
-  "
 ```

 ![](man/figures/blank_mod.png)

 You place your UI and server code in the `mod` file, and then you abstract away repeatable data manipulation or plotting functions inside the `fct` file.
-You can see this in the `geodude` example dashboard files:
+You can see this in the `unhcrboard` example dashboard files:

 ![](man/figures/fct_display.png)

 In general, this helps keep your module code short and tidy, and allows you to put documentation for your functions just like a package.

-### Connection
+#### Connection

 `level_up` might create your module, but you still need to tell your dashboard to include and run this module.
 To do so, there are three lines at the bottom you copy and paste into their appropriate files: body.R, app_server.R, and sidebar.R (uncommentted, of course).